 National Geographic Live Student Shows

 Get ready to embark on a journey of discovery with National Geographic Live—where the world’s wonders come to life through the power of visual and oral storytelling!
+Students will be captivated by incredible stories from intrepid explorers who are out in the world, making groundbreaking discoveries in the stunning Jack Singer Concert Hall stage at Werklund Centre.

-In these 45-minute presentations, students will be captivated by incredible stories from intrepid explorers who are out in the world, making groundbreaking discoveries.
-These exciting sessions happen on the stunning Jack Singer Concert Hall stage at Werklund Centre, followed by a 15-minute open Q&A where students can ask their burning questions and engage directly with the explorers themselves!
+These 45-minute presentations are followed by a 15-minute open Q&A where students can ask their burning questions and engage directly with the explorers themselves!
 It’s more than just a presentation—it’s an experience that can ignite curiosity and inspire action.

 Teachers and students—prepare to be inspired, ask big questions, and make a connection to the world that’s full of possibility!